Tax return deadline 2020: How to file an extension, estimate returns and more

 When do I need to file my state taxes?

-This year, most states have extended their tax return deadlines to today, July 15.
-And a couple of states have pushed them out even further; Hawaii's state tax deadline is July 20 and Iowa's is July 31.
+This year, most states extended their tax return deadlines to July 15 to match the federal government's deadline.
+And a couple of states have pushed the end date out even further; Hawaii's state tax deadline is July 20 and Iowa's is July 31.
 Missouri's state tax deadline was May 15.

 Can I file my state taxes online?